California Hyundai Lemon Law Attorneys

 Defining a Lemon: What You Need to Know

-California's lemon law defines a "lemon" as a vehicle with a significant defect that severely hampers its functionality, worth, or safety, and which the manufacturer or authorized dealer fails to rectify after several attempts.
-The law typically considers four or more repair tries, or two or more for safety-related issues, as a "reasonable number of attempts".
+California's lemon law defines a "lemon" as a vehicle with a significant defect that severely hampers its functionality, worth, or safety, and which the manufacturer or an authorized dealer fails to rectify after several attempts.
+The law typically considers four or more repair attempts, or two or more for safety-related issues, as a "reasonable number of attempts."

 It is important to note that the defect must substantially impair the vehicle’s use, value, or safety in order for it to be considered a lemon.
 This means that a minor defect or a defect that has little effect on the vehicle’s use, value, or safety will not qualify the vehicle as a lemon, even if it cannot be repaired.